Skip to content

 The European Commission just announced EU Inc - a pan-European company structure promising 48-hour incorporation across all member states.
-Here's what it means for founders, investors, and the European startup ecosystem.

 Understand what EU Inc means for European founders and whether it will actually change the startup landscape